robrich/docker-in-windows-containers/README.md

 Docker for Windows Container Development
 ========================================

-Here's the code we built for [Docker for Windows Container Development](https://dockercon19.smarteventscloud.com/connect/sessionDetail.ww?SESSION_ID=277530) at DockerCon SF 2019.
+Here's the code we built for Docker for Windows Container Development.
 These samples show how to containerize a .NET Framework app and service and a .NET Core app and service into Windows containers.

 Usage
 -----